*Memo:

 .

-discard() can remove a selected element from a set, not giving error even if the selected element doesn't exist in the set as shown below:
+from the set, not getting error even if the element doesn't exist in the set as shown below:

 - The 1st argument is